topleft/google-places-basics/readme.md

 * set the center property of the map to coordinates in Colorado, and
 * set the 'zoom' property of the map.

 This is just the basics.
-There are a lot more properties that you can add to a Google Map.
+There are a lot more properties that you can add to a Google map.
 Check out the [Map Object docs](https://developers.google.com/maps/documentation/javascript/3.exp/reference#MapOptions) for more options to cutomize maps for your purposes.